0x2f-bin-0x2f-sh/ART---A-Radio-Telescope/README.md

 It has been a busy few weeks!

 I now have much more consistent results with my program producing plots as below, I now need to test it when my zenith will pass the galactic equator, this should give me the best results.
+The two graphs are different shapes, so I will split my code into my current updated version and older version, and when we pass the equator (or other area of high emission) I will compare the two graphs as to which provides better data.

+From there, I will then develop a method to produce a pixel map of measurements, possibly using a coordinate based system of the galaxy and Earth's relative position.

 <img width="728" alt="image" src="https://user-images.githubusercontent.com/49762827/171276487-47b91d11-41d1-4115-90fa-a325c78fb61d.png">